gildas/puppet-me/README.md

 - -Branch *name*
   Use a different git branch to run puppet-me.
   This is used for Beta, Release Candidate phases.
+- -BridgedNetAdapterName
+  Contains the name of the network adapter to build a bridged switch for the Virtual Machines.
 - -CacheKeep
   Keep previous versions of downloads (e.g., keep CIC 2015R1, 2015R2, patches)
   Default: previous versions are deleted